MediaMath/qasino/README.md

 ###Pip (client only)

-You can also install the qasino SQL client using `pip`.
-This will let you query a qasino server from the command line (like running the `bin/qasino_sqlclient.py` program).
-This should work on most Linux / OS X
+You can also install the qasino SQL client and publisher using `pip`.
+This will let you query a qasino server from the command line (like running the `bin/qasino_sqlclient.py` program), and submit CSV files to a qasino server from the command line (like running the `bin/qasino_csvpublisher.py` program).
-computers:
+This should work on most Linux / OS X computers:

     pip install qasino_client